-These investments have been mainly from private investments (46%), friends and family (46%), private equity (12%).
+These investments have been mainly from Private investments (46%), Friends and family (46%), Private equity (12%)

-This shows that the Programme would benefit from encouraging entrepreneurs to continue applying for additional funding after the programme is complete and partner with others in their local entrepreneurial ecosystems to match investments and leverage their own funds.
-This method would help beneficiaries' business in two ways:
+This shows that TEF should encourage entrepreneurs to apply for additional funding and partner with others in their local entrepreneurial ecosystems to match investments and leverage their own funds.
+This method would help the business in two ways:

-- The business idea is validated if another business is willing to invest in it. - 2.
+- 1. The business idea is validated if another business is willing to invest in it. - 2.
 The business has more resources to grow.

 By accessing additional funding and investments, TEF and partner beneficiaries are contributing to SDGs targeting poverty, decent work and economic growth, reducing inequalities, and partnerships.
-Additional funding may ensure more stable business, market expansion, and higher income for business owners and their employees.